Alan Jones (racing driver): Post Formula One career

-Sports and Touring Car racing
+Sports and touring car racing

 Jones' post Formula One career was initially spasmodic in nature.
-Briefly in demand for his services as a Touring Car co-driver, he raced occasionally in his home country's biggest endurance race, the Bathurst 1000 but success was elusive.
+Briefly in demand for his services as a touring car co-driver, he raced occasionally in his home country's biggest endurance race, the Bathurst 1000 but success was elusive.
 In 1982 he attempted his first full season of racing, driving a Porsche 935 to dominate the 1982 Australian GT Championship.
 This championship included races against local touring car ace Peter Brock driving Bob Jane's 6.0 litre Chevrolet Monza.
 The duels between Australia's two biggest motorsport names at the time have often been regarded as some of the best racing seen domestically in Australia.
 Soon after he made his first failed comeback to Formula One.
-During 1982 he formed his own touring Car team, combining the resources of V8 Ford Falcon driver Bob Morris and rotary Mazda RX-7 racer Barry Jones into a single two-car team but results were mixed and the exercise dissipated by the end of the season, though Jones and Jones did win the CRC 300 at Amaroo Park in a Mazda RX-7 (Alan Jones was to drive with Bob Morris in the Falcon in the Oran Park 250 endurance race, but elected after the race started to let Morris drive the 100 lap race solo.
+During 1982 he formed his own touring car team, combining the resources of V8 Ford Falcon driver Bob Morris and rotary Mazda RX-7 racer Barry Jones into a single two-car team but results were mixed and the exercise dissipated by the end of the season, though Jones and Jones did win the CRC 300 at Amaroo Park in a Mazda RX-7 (Alan Jones was to drive with Bob Morris in the Falcon in the Oran Park 250 endurance race, but elected after the race started to let Morris drive the 100 lap race solo.
 Morris went on to win the race).

-1984 brought a top six finish at the 24 Hours of Le Mans with Kremer Racing, and a top four finish at the Bathurst 1000, again teaming with Warren Cullen in a Holden VK Commodore.
-Cullen and Jones, who drove the final stint in the race and required pain killing injections after having the steering wheel wrench out of his hands during practice which damaged ligaments in his elbow, were unlucky not to finish 2nd, but a brake problem with the car saw him forced to use more fuel than normal and a late race stop for fuel allowed the Holden Dealer Team VK Commodore of David Parsons and John Harvey to sneak into 2nd and the Mazda RX-7 of Allan Moffat and Gregg Hansford to claim 3rd.
+1984 brought a top six finish at the 24 Hours of Le Mans with Kremer Racing teamed with 1983 winner, fellow Aussie Vern Schuppan and Frenchman Jean-Pierre Jarier.
+From there he teamed again with Warren Cullen in a brand new Holden VK Commodore for the Sandown 500 at home in Melbourne where a troubled run saw them finish 12th, and then a top four finish at the Bathurst 1000.
+Cullen and Jones, who drove the final stint in the race and required pain killing injections after having the steering wheel wrench out of his hands during practice which damaged ligaments in his elbow, were unlucky not to finish 2nd, but a rear brake problem with the car saw him forced to use engine braking and thus more fuel than normal forced a late race stop for fuel (during the race the team discovered they'd made a mistake with their rear brake pad choice and when Jones pitted late it was found that the pads had worn away down to the brake discs).
+This allowed the second Holden Dealer Team VK Commodore of David Parsons and John Harvey to sneak into 2nd and the Mazda RX-7 of Allan Moffat and Gregg Hansford to claim 3rd.